-5. Any person who advances or furnishes money for the purpose of establishing or conducting the business of a common gaming house or for the purpose of a public lottery or who profits from the establishment or conduct of such business shall be guilty of an offence: Penalty, imprisonment for 12 months and a fine of \$5,000.
+5. Any person who advances or furnishes money for the purpose of establishing or conducting the business of a common gaming house or for the purpose of a public lottery or who profits from the establishment or conduct of such business shall be guilty of an offence: Penalty, imprisonment for 12 months and a fine of \$20,000.

-Advancing money for gaming house or lottery Playing in a gaming house
+Playing in a gaming house.

-- 6. (1) Any person who plays in a common gaming house shall be guilty of an offence: Penalty, a fine of \$2,500 and imprisonment for 6 months. - (2) A person found in a common gaming house or found escaping therefrom on the occasion of its being entered under this Act shall be presumed until the contrary is proved to be or to have been playing therein.
+6. (1) Any person who plays in a common gaming house shall be guilty of an offence: Penalty, a fine of \$10,000 and imprisonment for 6 months.

+(2) A person found in a common gaming house or found escaping therefrom on the occasion of its being entered under this Act shall be presumed until the contrary is proved to be or to have been playing therein.

-Gaming in public
+Gaming in public.